 | Open-source (BGE, E5) | 512-8K tokens | Varies widely | Self-hosted cost | Air-gapped environments, full data control |

-Voyage AI's voyage-3-large outperforms OpenAI's text-embedding-3-large by approximately 9.74% and Cohere's embed-v3 by roughly 20.71% on MTEB retrieval benchmarks as of March 2026[8].
-Its 32K-token context window means you can embed longer documents without chunking — or use late chunking to preserve context across boundaries.
-Benchmark rankings change as new models are released, so verify against the current MTEB leaderboard before making production commitments.
+Voyage AI's voyage-3-large beats OpenAI's text-embedding-3-large by roughly 9.74% and Cohere's embed-v3 by roughly 20.71% on MTEB retrieval as of March 2026[8].
+Its 32K-token context window means longer documents embed without chunking — or with late chunking to preserve context across boundaries.
+Benchmark rankings shift as new models ship.
+Verify against the current MTEB leaderboard before locking in a choice.

-But raw benchmark scores are not the whole story.
-The right choice depends on your constraints:
+Raw scores are not the whole story.
+The constraints decide:

 - Already in the OpenAI ecosystem?
-The text-embedding-3 family offers good enough quality with the simplest integration path.
+The text-embedding-3 family gives you good-enough quality with the simplest integration.
 The

-smallvariant at $0.02/M tokens is hard to beat for cost-sensitive workloads. - Need multi-modal retrieval?
-Jina's v4 handles text and images through a unified pathway, supporting both dense and ColBERT-style multi-vector embeddings.
+smallvariant at $0.02/M is hard to beat for cost-sensitive workloads. - Multi-modal retrieval?
+Jina's v4 handles text and images through one pathway, with both dense and ColBERT-style multi-vector embeddings.

 - Multilingual corpus?
 Google's Gemini embedding leads on cross-lingual benchmarks and costs nothing through the API.

 - Regulatory constraints?
-Self-hosted open-source models like BGE-M3 or E5-Mistral give you full data sovereignty.
+Self-hosted BGE-M3 or E5-Mistral give you full data sovereignty and an operational tax to match.

-The retrieval backend decision is one of the most consequential architectural choices in your context engineering stack.
-There are three viable patterns, and the right answer for most enterprises is some combination of both.
+The retrieval backend is one of the most consequential architectural choices in the stack.
+Three viable patterns.
+The right answer for most enterprises is the combination.

-Vector stores excel at semantic similarity over unstructured text.
-Ask "how do we handle customer refunds?" and the vector search finds documents about refund policies, return procedures, and chargeback handling — even if they never use the word "refund."
+Vector stores win on semantic similarity over unstructured text.
+"How do we handle customer refunds?" surfaces documents on refund policies, return procedures, and chargeback handling — even when none of them use the word "refund."
 This is the breadth play.
-Vector search covers messy, unstructured knowledge bases where the relationships between documents are implicit.
+Vector search covers messy, unstructured knowledge bases where relationships between documents are implicit.

-Knowledge graphs excel at structured relationships and multi-hop reasoning.
-Ask "which teams depend on the payments service and what are their SLAs?" and a graph traversal finds the answer through explicit entity relationships: payments-service → consumed-by → [checkout, subscriptions, invoicing] → each with SLA nodes.
+Knowledge graphs win on structured relationships and multi-hop reasoning.
+"Which teams depend on the payments service and what are their SLAs?" resolves through explicit traversal: payments-service → consumed-by → [checkout, subscriptions, invoicing] → SLA nodes.
 This is the depth play.
-Graphs shine when the question requires traversing relationships, enforcing permissions, or reasoning across connected entities[7].
+Graphs win when the question requires traversing relationships, enforcing permissions, or reasoning across connected entities[7].

-The hybrid approach uses vectors for breadth and graphs for depth.
-A query router classifies the incoming question and fans out to both systems when needed.
-Results are merged, deduplicated, and re-ranked by a cross-encoder before context assembly.
-According to Schema App's published evaluation, teams have reported roughly 15-30% improvements in faithfulness and answer relevancy with hybrid retrieval[6] — though actual gains depend heavily on corpus structure, re-ranking configuration, and caching.
-Your mileage may vary.
+The hybrid uses vectors for breadth and graphs for depth.
+A query router classifies the incoming question and fans out to both systems when both are needed.
+Results merge, deduplicate, and pass through a cross-encoder re-ranker before context assembly.
+Schema App's published evaluation reports roughly 15-30% improvements in faithfulness and answer relevancy with hybrid retrieval[6].
+Actual gains depend heavily on corpus structure, re-ranking configuration, and caching.
+Calibrate against your own data.

 - ✓

-Your corpus is primarily unstructured text (docs, emails, chat logs, support tickets)
+The corpus is primarily unstructured text — docs, emails, chat logs, support tickets

 - ✓

-Queries are open-ended and exploratory — users do not know exactly what they are looking for
+Queries are open-ended and exploratory; the user does not know exactly what they want

 - ✓

-You need to get to production fast and iterate — vector stores have simpler operational overhead
+You need to ship and iterate fast — vector stores carry less operational tax

 - ✓

-The relationships between documents are not well-defined or change frequently
+Document relationships are not well-defined or change frequently

 - ✓